OpenAPITools/openapi-diff/README.md

 The remote name `joschi/openapi-diff` can be replaced with `local-openapi-diff` or the name you gave to your local image.

 # Usage

-OpenDiff can read swagger api spec from json file or http.
+openapi-diff can read OpenAPI specs from JSON files or HTTP URLs.

 ## Command Line